Skip to main content

 | No comments yet

-Start with the light
+Start with light

-Mind the AC
+Account for the AC

 Watering: the single biggest mistake

-Pick pots that drain
+Choose pots that drain

 When in doubt, ask us

-Talk to our plant team WhatsApp Us
+Talk to our plant team Message us on WhatsApp

 in Blog